 5 Tips to Adjust to Time Changes

 - Go to bed and get up at the same time.
-Get at least seven hours of sleep before and after the transition.
+Get at least seven hours of sleep on the day(s) before and after the transition.
 Lack of sleep tells the body to store fat.
-It may be tempting to stay up later or change your habits, but it’s best to keep your sleep schedule consistent.
+While it’s tempting to stay up later or change your habits, it’s best to keep your bed times consistent.
 The closer you stick to your normal routine, the faster your body will adjust to the time change.
-On the morning after the time change, we would recommend getting up at the same time.
-So, if you usually get up at 8 A.M., do the same even if the clock says 9 A.M.
-It’s benefitcial for most people to gain that hour of sleep.

-Practice good habits before bedtime.
-Limit caffeine in the afternoon.
-Exercise earlier in the day, if possible.
-Raising your body’s core temperature can make it harder to fall asleep, so avoid heavy workouts within four hours of bedtime.
-Put your phone, computer, or tablet away an hour before bedtime.
+- Practice good habits before bedtime.
+Slow your body down.
+Quit caffeinated beverages four to six hours before bedtime.
+Avoid alcohol in the evening.
+If you are exercising, avoid workouts within four hours of bedtime because raising your body’s core temperature can make it harder to fall asleep.
+An hour before bedtime, put your phone, computer, or tablet away!
 Electronics’ high-intensity light hinders melatonin, a hormone that triggers sleepiness.
-It stimulates your brain and makes sleep difficult the same way sunlight does.
-Turn off the television and pick up a non-suspenseful book.
-Take a warm – not hot – shower.
+The light stimulates your brain and makes sleep difficult the same way sunlight does.
+Also, turn off the television and pick up a book.
+Take a warm–not hot–shower.
 Dim the lights.
-Rlax.
+Relax.

 - Keep your dinnertime consistent.
-Or, even eat a little early.
+Eat more protein, less carbs.
+On the days around the time change, eat at the same time or even eat a little early.
 Our sleep cycle and our eating patterns affect each other.
 Don’t overeat.
-Try to eat more protein instead of carbohydrates.
-(This might seem like good everyday advice but it’s even more important during time changes.)
+Also, try to eat more protein instead of carbohydrates.
+(This might seem like good everyday advice, but it’s even more important during time changes.)
 Go shop for fish, nuts, and other sources of protein for dinner this week!
 Avoid the pasta.

-- Take a short nap.
-Some folks may disagree, but if you’re starting to stack up sleepless hours, it’s safer and healthier for your body to give in to a nap than to continue without sleep.
-Make it a short nap to restore lost sleep hours; however, do NOT take a long daytime nap.
+- Take a short cat nap.
+Some folks may disagree, but if you’re starting to stack up sleepless hours, it’s safer and healthier for your body to give in to a short nap than to continue without sleep.
+Make it a short nap (no more than 20 minutes) to restore lost sleep hours; however, do NOT take long naps.
 It may help to go outside into the natural sunlight to cue your body and help retrain your inner clock.

 How do you adjust to time changes?
 We’d love to hear your thoughts.